Obese 2

 Rags to Riches

-Let me show you a cultural tradition that intensifies obesity.
+Let me spotlight a cultural tradition that intensifies obesity.

 Poor people make meals differently from financially-abled people,